THE SCIENTIFIC REVOLUTION

-The ideas of - prior acceptance of independent arbitration, a duty of care, the reasonable man, intention and negligence, harms and wrongs, judgement by 12 good men and true, guidance from precedent and damages and injunctions - were all essential prerequisites for stable freedoms.
+The ideas of - prior acceptance of independent arbitration, a duty of care, the reasonable man, intention and negligence, harms and wrongs, judgment by 12 good men and true, guidance from precedent and damages and injunctions - were all essential prerequisites for stable freedoms.
 Not only were people and their property protected but a functioning system of law with appropriate remedies provided a much cheaper and quicker system of dispute settlement than the violent, time consuming expensive alternative.
-Free to choose but responsible the consequences of actions.
+Free to choose but responsible for the consequences of actions.

-Thus protected the economics of the scientific revolution leads from trade to technology to self sustaining growth.
+Thus protected by tort law the economics of the scientific revolution leads from trade to technology to self sustaining growth.
 The virtuous circle of competitive capitalism was emerging in Western Europe from 1500 - a rising urban merchant class, experimenting with social institutions, seeking the benefits of trade and technology and investing profits in innovation.
 Printing was an innovative activity in wealthy merchant towns.

 Trade - navigation and comparative advantage.